martamalecka/hotel-bookings-analysis/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Objective

-The objective of this project is to answer the following 3 questions for each hotel of the dataset:

-* What is the seasonality for each hotel and what are the top performing months?
-* What are the top countries in terms of bookings and/or revenue?
-* What´s the most frequent guest type for each hotel?

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Built With

 * [Python]
   * Pandas
   * NumPy
-  * Matplotlib
   * Plotly
-  * Seaborn

 <p align="right">(<a href="#top">back to top</a>)</p>